-Students who turn 4 on or before September 1st will attend school from 9:45-1:45 Monday-Friday.
+Children who are 4 years old on or before September 1st will attend school from 11:30 am-3:30 pm, Monday-Friday.

 Itinerant CARE Team Services

-The CARE Team is located in the EISC.
 A child eligible for preschool special education services may receive itinerant support in his/her community setting, as appropriate.
-CARE team services are provided at community and ASD Head Start programs, Title I preschool classrooms, and Migrant Education preschool classrooms.
+CARE team services are provided at community and ASD Head Start programs and ASD general education preschool classrooms.
 Direct and consultative services are provided on-site by an itinerant special education teacher and/or teaching assistant.
 CARE team members collaborate with the classroom team to meet the child’s developmental needs within the natural setting.

 To apply, click the link below:

 A Buddy Bear is a typically developing child that serves as a peer model for children in special education preschool classrooms.
 Buddy Bears provide opportunities and model age-appropriate social skills, language, and behavior for preschool students with disabilities.